 Upon the completion of the summer program, students earn 6 academic credits, and Berkeley students acquire 2 courses to be used toward completion of the Berkeley Certificate in Design Innovation.

 Please note that this is an intensive, full-time program for the duration of all six-weeks.
 Students may not enroll in other courses or have conflicting outside obligations during weekdays.

 The program is open to anyone with high school completion, including first year college students, students not currently enrolled in college or university courses, students from outside universities and institutions, students interested in getting a jump-start to the Berkeley Master of Design program, and those not associated with a college or university who are simply interested in taking courses at UC Berkeley.

-The Maker Launchpad is spearheaded by Jacobs Instructors Chris Myers and Kuan-Ju Wu.
-Combined, the two have over 10 years of experience in Design Innovation education, and have worked together to create an integrated program that will culminate in a unified, final project.
+The Maker Launchpad is spearheaded by Jacobs Instructor Chris Myers.
+Chris has over 10 years of experience in Design Innovation education, and has worked to create an integrated program that will culminate in a unified, final project.

 Students who successfully complete the Maker Launchpad program with a minimum grade of C– in each course (all courses must be taken for a letter grade) receive a certificate of completion and 6 lower division semester units (or 9 quarter units) of credit from the University of California, Berkeley.
 An unlimited number of UC Berkeley transcripts are available to all Maker Launchpad graduates.
 Students are responsible for understanding their home institution’s requirements regarding academic credit, transferability, and grades.
 Graduates may order their transcript using this link.